astrom-tom/CatMatch/README.md

 Wich takes the generic form of `catmatch file1 file2 common_column_Header`

 To make it work you have to follow few requirements:
-*Each columns in both catalogs must have a name at the very firts row of the file *The header line of the catalog (containing column names) must start with '#' *The column you want to match must have the same name in both catalog
+* Each columns in both catalogs must have a name at the very firts row of the file
+* The header line of the catalog (containing column names) must start with '#'
+* Obviously, the number of column names must match the number of columns
+* The column you want to match must have the same name in both catalog